 4. Metal Structure:

 The structure and design of the fabricated metal parts greatly determine the costs.
+For example, custom metal bending solutions can simplify the manufacturing process, especially when dealing with complex parts.
 Simpler designs with fewer bends, cuts and welds are cheaper to produce.
 Intricate structures with tight tolerances and details take more time and accuracy which increases the cost.

 Labor prices also increase the cost for more complex designs.
 Optimizing designs and minimizing complexity can decrease fabrication expenses.